 “Yeah, hi.
 Um, two butterbeers, please.”
 What he really wanted was firewhiskey, but he still couldn’t drink it without grimacing, and he decided he didn’t need to have that kind of weak reaction in front of his girlfriend.

 “And one for me, as well, please,” came Luna’s voice right behind his left shoulder.
 Ron nearly jumped over the bar in surprise.

 “Sorry, Luna,” he muttered when they had both paid for their drinks, “I would have gotten you one if I had known you needed another.”

 “Oh, it’s quite alright,” said Luna.
 They moved silently through the crowd towards their table, Ron staring down at the floor to avoid his old schoolmates’ stares.

-Ron felt very paranoid all of a sudden.
+Ron felt quite paranoid all of a sudden.

 Ron sat down and handed Hermione her butterbeer without saying a word.
 His stomach was churning unpleasantly.
-Hermione gave him a What’s going on with you? sort of look, and after several moments of silence, she turned to Luna.
+Hermione gave him an inquiring sort of look, and after several moments of silence, she turned to Luna.

 “How did your NEWTs go, Luna?”

 “Just fine, I expect.
 Especially Defense Against the Dark Arts, of course.
 But it really doesn’t matter to me too much.
 The International Society of Kurglidites doesn’t require any NEWTs, you see.”